rad Cymru Wales – hyfforddeiaeth teled

 If you identify being from a disadvantaged background, please think about this to inform your answer: The BFI considers someone who has experienced reduced opportunities, due to their level of income, and/or education as disadvantaged.
 You should explain why you consider yourself to be from lower socio-economic background (i.e. single parent household, care, education, refugee/asylum status, poverty, receive benefits/tax credits, carer).

-The role will be a fixed term contract for eight months from May 2022 to December 2022.
+The role will be a fixed term contract till May 2024.

-The salary is based on the Real Living Wage which is £9.90 per hour (as of Feb 2022).
+The salary is based on the Real Living Wage which is £10.90 per hour.

 All successful candidates will be given a contract from their employer which will outline the terms and conditions of employment.